membraneframework/membrane_tutorials/basic_pipeline/6_OrderingBuffer.md

 ```

 Note the caps specification definition there - we expect `Basic.Formats.Packet` of type `:custom_packets` to be sent on the input pad, and the same type of packets to be sent through the output pad.
-In the next step let's specify how to we want the state of our element to look like:
+In the next step let's specify how we want the state of our element to look like:
 ```Elixir
 # FILE: lib/elements/OrderingBuffer.ex